abdlaqeel/MindTheGapGame_Java/README.md

 <h3>Instructions: </h3>

-1. One of the player gets a random first turn<br />
+1. One of the player gets a random first turn
-2. Select a tile<br />
+2. Select a tile
-3. Avoid neighbouring tiles of the other player<br />
+3. Avoid neighbouring tiles of the other player
-4. Neighbouring tiles are defined as shown in picture, supposing the blue player took the first turn!<br />
+4. Neighbouring tiles are defined as shown in picture, supposing the blue player took the first turn!